The Doctor Blake Mysteries

 The Doctor Blake Mysteries (also The Blake Mysteries) is an Australian television series that premiered on ABC TV on 1 February 2013 at 8:30 pm.
-The series stars Craig McLachlan in the lead role of Dr. Lucien Blake, who returns home to Ballarat, northwest of Melbourne, in the late 1950s to take over his late father's general medical practice and role as police surgeon after an absence of 30 years.
+The series stars Craig McLachlan in the lead role of Dr. Lucien Blake, who returns home to Ballarat, 120 km west of Melbourne, in the late 1950s to take over his late father's general medical practice and role as police surgeon after an absence of 30 years.
 Five series aired as of 2017, with a telemovie to close the program at the completion of the fifth season.

 In October 2017, the Seven Network announced they acquired production rights for 2018.
 Producers later announced production would be suspended pending outcome of the police investigation of the sexual assault allegations directed at McLachlan.

 In April 2018, Seven Network announced a series of sequel telemovies including much of the Blake series cast except McLachlan.
 The sequel series was still to be called The Blake Mysteries despite the absence of the title character, who in the series chronology was said to be missing and presumed dead.

 After a single telemovie, titled The Blake Mysteries: A New Beginning and aired on 30 November 2018, producers ruled out making any further telemovies in 2019.